ietf-wg-ntp/draft-ietf-ntp-ntpv5-requirements/draft-ietf-ntp-ntpv5-requirements.md

 also not compromise any DDoS mitigation(s) that the protocol may define.

-Client and server protocol modes MUST be supported, and other modes such as symmetric and broadcast MAY be supported and SHOULD NOT be required by implementors to implement.
+Client and server protocol modes MUST be supported, and other modes such as symmetric and broadcast MAY be supported by the protocol but SHOULD NOT be required by implementors to implement.
 Considerations should be made in these modes to avoid implementations and deployments from vulnerabilities and attacks.

 ## Data Minimisation